setaman/vue-ellipse-progress-docs/guide/options/progress.md

 ---
 description: The progress property takes a Number value in the range [-100, 100] and defines the filled area from progress circle line in percent.
+It is used to visually represent the progress of a task or process.
 aside: false
 head:
   - - meta